top of page

 What other types of grief support are offered by ARROW Integrative Coaching, LLC?

 The YWP Edition of the Widowed Support Program is specifically for young widowed parents of dependent aged children.
-Individual grief coaching sessions are available, and workshops provide a deeper dive into some of the topics introduced in the Widowed Support Program.
+Individual grief coaching sessions are available, as well as an individualized program tailored to your specific needs.
+Workshops can also provide a deeper dive into some of the topics introduced in the Widowed Support Program.
 Please check back for updates.

 Should I still see a mental health professional if I participate in the program?